Deducteam/coq-hol-light/README.md

 Axiom prop_ext : forall {P Q : Prop}, (P -> Q) -> (Q -> P) -> P = Q.
 Axiom proof_irrelevance : forall (P:Prop) (p1 p2:P), p1 = p2.
 ```

-The translated theorems are provided as axioms in order to have fast Require's because the proofs currently extracted from HOL-Light are very big (91 Gb) and not very informative for they are low level (the translation is done at the kernel level, not at the source level).
-If you are skeptical, you can however generate and check them again by using [hol2dk](https://github.com/Deducteam/hol2dk) to extract and translate HOL-Light proofs to Lambdapi files, and [lambdapi](https://github.com/Deducteam/lambdapi) to translate Lambdapi files to Coq files.

 **Installation using [opam](https://opam.ocaml.org/)**